JuliaActors/GenServers.jl/docs/src/template.md

 export start   # export further interface functions

 # Client (interface)
+#
+# start your server with a default... value.
+The server
+# then executes the init callback with the provided
+# default...
+#
 start(default...) = genserver(@__MODULE__, default...)
+#
+# start your server with a default value and give
+# it a name (a name is a symbol, e.g. :myserver)
+#
 start(name, default...) = genserver(@__MODULE__, default..., name=name)

 #